-The applicant pool of 9,112 is the largest in the college’s history.
+The number of applicants is the second largest in the College’s history.

-Foer, a best-selling author, and four others will receive honorary degrees during graduation ceremonies on May 26.
+Acclaimed author and four others will receive honorary degrees during graduation ceremony on May 24.